amita-shukla/blog-1/content/notes/2022-07-17--database-performance-notes/index.md

 ---
-title: Database Performance Notes
+title: Database Performance Notes - Indexes
 tags: ["DATABASE"]
 author: Amita Shukla
 ---
 These are my notes from the book [Database Performance](https://use-the-index-luke.com/sql/table-of-contents) [Chapter 1](https://use-the-index-luke.com/sql/anatomy) by Markus Winand.
-A refresher for those who are versed with database performance tuning, it's written in a very simple language, a must read, and it's for free!
+I found this book fairly simple to read, and it's for free!

 ## Anatomy of an Index
 - Creating an index does not change the table data; it just creates a new data structure that refers to the table.